SamLex/TheCodeOfLife/README.txt

 Usage:
 Compile the code using ghc --make Main and then run the executable that it generates.
 Not all features may work on Windows and OS X
+Can also be run with a digit between 1 and 9 as it's argument.
+This sets the recursion level to that number and disables interactivity.
+This is so that recursion levels too high for interactive mode can still be seen.
+Please be patient as these can take a long time to render

 Keyboard Controls: